cartwatson/spotify-analysis-hpc/README.md

-# spotify-analysis-hpc
+# Spotify Analysis, Parallel Implementation Comparison

 ## Overview

-Implement a parallel K-mean clustering algorithm to cluster 1.2M songs using metrics provided by Spotify.
-The program has to work with different numbers of K, you can choose K for your experiments.
-(Links to an external site.
+This project aims to implement a parallel K-Means clustering algorithm to categorize a dataset of 1.2 million songs from Spotify using various metrics provided.
+The algorithm is designed to work flexibly with different numbers of clusters (K), allowing users to experiment and visualize the clustering behavior based on their selected value of K.

+## Requirements

+- C++11 or greater
+- Python >3.10.xx
+- Python Libraries:
+  - matplotlib
+  - pandas
+  - seaborn

+## Usage

+1. Ensure all requirements are installed
+   - Run `pip install -r src/python/requirements.txt` to install necessary python libraries
+2. Run `scripts/build.sh` to build your desired implementation
+3. Run `src/python/visualization.py` to visualize results of your implementation

 ## Contributors